-We plan to offer Computer Science workshops to benefit the students.
-These presume that students are already familiar with Java/Python programming (either is fine), and cover the additional concepts covered in the syllabus.
+We offer Computer Science workshops, PrepClubs and/or coaching sessions to benefit the students.
+Please review the prerequisites of the offerings; some presume that students are already familiar with Java/Python programming, and cover additional Computer Science concepts that are aligned (but are not necessarily a superset of) the syllabus.

 In addition, this page contains general resources for preparation for the contests.
 Some sample resources and books are categorized below.
 This is not an endorsement of any commercial product by us.
 You can search the web for better results and up-to-date links.

 Khan Academy - Online Courses, Lessons and Practice: here .

 The syllabus for North South Foundation CS Bee covers programming, algorithms and data structures, and also general understanding of computing.
 The following list provides an overview of the required skills, though is not intended as a comprehensive list.

 - Students are required to know either Java or Python programming.
 They do not need to know both.

 - Variable types, boolean math, bit operations, modulo math, 1D and 2D arrays, conditionals, iteration, methods, functions, recursion, classes, inheritance.
 For details, please see the AP syllabus.

 - Data structures: Arrays, Linked lists, Hash-maps, Queues, Stacks, Trees, and Binary Search Trees.

 - Sorting and Search algorithms.

 - Algorithm time and space analysis (big-O complexity)